mrumkovskis/wabase-wiki/ref/40_viewdef_actions_and_validations.md

   - return (count = :c) + (data = :d)
 ```

-Response as option from a list, in this case custom select:
+Response as option from a list, in this case from custom select:

 ```yaml
 name: bank_account_get_with_custom_select